Outsourcing Strategy

 Outsourcing strategy refers to a strategy of procuring raw materials or parts and components from suppliers or having any value chain activities performed by outsiders.

-When a firm adopts outsourcing strategy, it relies on outside vendors to supply products, support services or functional activities.
-A firm may outsource production, assembling, marketing, delivery, accounting and finance, warehousing or any other function to other business firms who can do them cost-effectively or better than the firm itself.
+A firm adopting an outsourcing strategy relies on outside vendors to supply products, support services, or functional activities.
+A firm may outsource production, assembling, marketing, delivery, accounting and finance, warehousing, or any other function to other business firms that can do them cost-effectively or better than the firm itself.

-Many software companies in Bangladesh are using outsourcing strategy.
-They procure orders from the domestic and foreign customers and then subcontract the same to other smaller companies who do the jobs for outsourcers.
+Many software companies in Bangladesh are using outsourcing strategies.
+They procure orders from domestic and foreign customers and then subcontract the same to other smaller companies that do the jobs for outsourcers.

-Several business organizations, private universities, NGOs and international agencies in Dhaka are using outsourcing strategy in security-guard services.
+Several business organizations, private universities, NGOs, and international agencies in Dhaka use outsourcing strategies in security-guard services.
 3M Corp. has outsourced its manufacturing operations to a Singapore-based company.

 Many American firms have outsourced their computer operations to IBM.